 If you notice these symptoms after having had an interaction with a bird or eating a bird, inform your veterinarian and make an appointment.
 If your vet suspects Chlamydia, she will take swabs to confirm the diagnosis.
 Fortunately, this bacteria can be treated with a course of antibiotics.

-Can My Dog Digest a Bird?
+Can My Dog Digest A Bird?

 Most parts of a bird that get eaten will be able to pass through the gut without causing any harm.
 Bones and feathers are, however, indigestible.
 If your pup chooses to dine on a tiny songbird, it is unlikely that any of the bones will cause an obstruction due to their size.
-However, some birds are quite large and.
+However, some birds are quite large.
 If your dog manages to get a hold of one that is seagull-sized, they may end up with a blockage.

-What About Bird Bones and Feathers?
+What About Bird Bones And Feathers?

 A bone can cause problems even before it reaches the stomach!
 You may notice excessive salivation or coughing repeatedly soon after eating.
-This can indicate that a bone got stuck somewhere in the mouth or the throat and you should seek out a veterinarian’s help immediately.
+This can indicate that a bone got stuck somewhere in the mouth or the throat, and you should seek out a veterinarian’s help immediately.
 They can diagnose the obstruction and figure out the best way to relieve it.

 It can take up to 48 hours for signs of an obstruction further down in the gut to become apparent.
-Look out for vomiting, diarrhea, changes in appetite, or abdominal pain, and make a trip to the vet if they don’t resolve with a few hours.
+Look out for vomiting, diarrhea, changes in appetite, or abdominal pain, and make a trip to the vet if they don’t resolve within a few hours.
 Feathers are less of a problem than bones when it comes to gut obstructions.

 They are often delicate enough to pass through without any issues.
 You’ll just get to enjoy a few whole feathers present in your dog’s poop!
 Even so, if you have any concerns about something that your pup has eaten, contact your vet.
 They will be able to advise on how best to proceed.

 How Should I Clean Up After My Dog?